MRastko/xmonadinstallScript/README.md

 # xmonadinstallScript

-The setup.sh script is curently not working.
+Installs xmoand and basic utilities setup.sh is working